rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-02-Generating-Prime-Numbers.md

 10    | 36288.1     |
 11    | 329891      |

 An interesting pattern emerges.
 We claim that this function spits out an integer for prime values of $$j$$ above $$1$$.
-This is actually equivalent to Wilson's Theorem, which states the following:
+This is actually equivalent to [Wilson's Theorem](https://en.wikipedia.org/wiki/Wilson%27s_theorem), which states the following:

 >$$p$$ is prime if and only if $$(p-1)! \equiv -1 \pmod p$$

+This theorem was actually first discovered by Ibn al-Haytham in around 1000 AD, but in true mathematical fashion John Wilson found this theorem in the 18th century, and he is who we get the name from.
+Wilson was never able to prove his theorem, and it wasn't until 1771 when Lagrange gifted us a proof.
+Supposedly, Leibniz knew of this theorem a centruy before Wilson, but it was never published.

 We now prove Wilson's Theorem.